microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignment-deactivate.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [status](/graph/api/resources/educationassignment?#properties) `inactive` in the response body.
+If successful, this method returns a `200 OK` response code and an [educationAssignment](../resources/educationassignment.md) object with `inactive` status in the response body.

 ## Examples
+`Inactive` is a new status for assignments, you can add the `Prefer` header in your request to get the status, otherwise you will get an `unknownFutureValue` value in the response.

-### Example 1: Mark assignment inactive-request without optional Prefer header
+### Example 1: Mark assignment inactive without optional Prefer header

 #### Request
 The following is an example of the request.